caelan-douglas/tinybox/docs/CONTRIBUTING.md

 # Contributing
-Contributions to Tinybox are appreciated.
+Contributions to Tinybox are appreciated!
 This is a hobby project, so pull requests will generally be reviewed whenever I get the chance - sorry if it takes a while!

 ## Setting up the project
 Like any other Godot project, working on a copy of Tinybox is mostly just a matter of opening it in the Godot editor.
 The project's current Godot version can be found in the README in the root folder.<br>
-An additional step you will have to take is linking a Blender 3.0+ executeable in your Godot Editor settings:
+An additional step you will have to take is linking a Blender 3.0+ executeable in your Godot Editor settings. **I recommend you do this before loading the project to avoid import errors.**<br>
 `Editor > Editor Settings > FileSystem > Import > Blender 3 Path`<br>
 If done correctly, you should be able to see the .blend files in the /data/models directory within the Editor filesystem.
 On macOS, you will have to link the actual executeable within the Blender.app Contents, not Blender.app binary itself.
+For example, on my macOS install the path I have set is:
+`/Applications/Blender.app/Contents/MacOS`

 ## Guidelines
 ### What's accepted?
 Please submit pull requests for bug fixes, code quality improvements, and optimizations of any kind.
 For new features, please see the **Game vision** section in the [`README.md`](../README.md) file to get an idea of the type of features that are planned for the game.
-If you're not sure about whether or not your feature idea aligns with the game's goals, you can always feel free to create a feature request in the Issues before making a PR to discuss it.
+I recommend that you create an issue under the 'feature request' tag to discuss, before making a new feature PR - this way you know for sure whether it aligns with the goals of the game.

 ### What's not accepted?
 Pull requests for the following may be rejected: